bcaffo/3Class4/README.md

 # I also appropriately labeled the data set with descriptive variable names, and combined the Test and Training data frames into one dataframe (Data) with the measurements and activities

+#I downloaded the writexl package and saved my df as an excel file, in addition to text

 > library(tidyr)
 > library(dplyr)